 As with most things the default setting provide a mechanism of ease of use balanced with security.
 As a process becomes more convenient to use, often it becomes less secure.
 If we connect to a host for the first time and we have not validated that it is actually the server we think that it is we may store an incorrect public key on the store.
 We see the similar behavior in web-browsers where one connects to unknown or untrusted web-site warnings will show about the server’s certificate.
 This is the same thing but we are allowing the user to make the choice which in a secure environment may not be the best choice.

-We can change the client so that it may only to connect to Servers that are already known or, in other words, have their Public Key or Certificate stored in our key-store.
-The configuration file used to control this is:
+We can change the client so that it may only to connect to Servers that are already known or, in other words : Servers that are already SSH Known Hosts and their Public Key is stored in the client and trusted.
+The configuration can be set as the default for all clients in the following file:

 Populating the Key-Store